‘It’s become so tough I’m looking for a second job’: Inside the farming crisis

 Farmers can also be checked over at an NHS-supported health hub on site, where they can get anything from advice on emotional wellbeing to their toenails clipped.

-In the cafe, there appeared to be only chatter on last week’s Labour budget with murmurs of possible protest action.
+In the cafe, there appeared to be only chatter on Labour’s budget and protest action.

 “They [politicians] just think of farmers as being rich, which just isn’t always the case,” said Wiltshire farmer Caroline Cunningham.